merideum/merideum-spec/docs/index.md

 # Welcome to the Merideum Docs!

 ## Basics
-Merideum is an http request protocol and execution engine that aims to make web services more dynamic and codelike.
-A Merideum server is a repository for resources which can be used within a request to execute code.
+Merideum is an http request protocol and execution engine that aims to make web services more dynamic and code-like.
+A Merideum server is a repository for resources which can be used within a request.
 Merideum includes a programming language called Merit which is used to define a request to the server.
+The server executes the code and returns a result.

 Merit code is written within the request body: